George Shultz, former Reagan secretary of state who helped negotiate end of Cold War, dead at 100

 Shultz negotiated the first-ever treaty to decrease the size of the Soviet Union’s ground-based nuclear arsenals.
 The 1987 accord was a historic attempt to begin to reverse the nuclear arms race.

+In 1989, Shultz was awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.

-Shultz had been the oldest surviving former Cabinet member of any administration.
+He had been the oldest surviving former Cabinet member of any administration.

+The war veteran was born Dec.
+13, 1920 in New York City and raised in New Jersey.
+He studied economics and public and international affairs at Princeton University and graduated in 1942.

+He then joined the Marine Corps and rose to the rank of captain as an artillery officer during World War II.

 CLICK HERE TO GET THE FOX NEWS APP